Neomediatech/honeypot-allinone/README.md

 | VNC         | 5900       | OpenCanary |
 | HTTP/HTTPS  | 80/443     | Nginx/PHP-FPM |

+## Custom Exim4 ACL
+You can ovveride the file conf.d/acl/acl_pre_smtp_connect with your own acl defiintions.
+Will be included at the begin of `acl_smtp_connect`

 ## Custom crontabs
 If you wish to run custom crontabs create the file `/data/crontabs/custom.cron` and put every crontab you want, for example:
 ```